John Dryden Kuser

 John Dryden Kuser also known as Dryden Kuser (September 24, 1897 - March 3, 1964) was a New Jersey politician and a member of an influential New Jersey family.
-He was the son of Colonel Anthony R. Kuser and grandson of Senator and Prudential Insurance founder John Fairfield Dryden.
+He was the son of Anthony R. Kuser and grandson of Senator and Prudential Insurance founder John Fairfield Dryden.

 Early life

-Kuser was born September 24, 1897, in Newark, New Jersey, the first of two children of Colonel Anthony R. Kuser (1862–1929) and Susan Fairchild Dryden (1870–1932).
+Kuser was born September 24, 1897, in Newark, New Jersey, the first of two children of Anthony R. Kuser (1862–1929) and Susan Fairchild Dryden (1870–1932).

 Kuser's father, the past President of the South Jersey Gas and Electric Lighting Company and one of the original investors in Fox Movie Studios, had served on the staffs of three New Jersey governors in the late 19th century, and in 1923, donated his 10500 acre estate to become High Point State Park, the largest public park in New Jersey.
 His paternal family is of Swiss and Austrian descent.

 John Dryden Kuser's grandfather, John Fairfield Dryden (1839–1911), was the founder of Prudential Insurance Company and a United States Senator from 1902 to 1907.
 He graduated from Princeton in 1918, where he was managing editor of The Daily Princetonian.
 During World War I, he served in the Naval Reserve.